Women and non-binary coders, let's take your career to the next level!

 Erica Stanley is a software engineer, entrepreneur and tech diversity & inclusion advocate.
 She is an engineering manager for the integrations and data analytics teams at SalesLoft – where she’s helping grow the product engineering team for the 4th fastest growing software company in North America.
 She’s worked with Fortune 500 companies, including Boeing, FOX Interactive Media, Turner Broadcasting, and Oracle, as well as early-stage and pre-acquisition startups.
 Erica is active in the Atlanta technology community.
 She founded the Atlanta network of Women Who Code, where she organizes conferences, hackathons, developer workshops, monthly tech talks and networking events for women technologists.
 She also helps develop and teach youth coding programs, speaks at local hackathons, conferences, and user groups and mentors entrepreneurs for various incubators and accelerators.

-Evelyn Masso is a person (all the time), a developer/designer (on weekdays), and a teacher (in the evenings).
-She also co-organizes the LA chapter of Write/Speak/Code and writes poetry zines.
+Evelyn Masso is a person (all the time), a developer/designer (on weekdays), and a poet (on weekends).
+She co-organizes the LA chapter of Write/Speak/Code.

 From emergency and shelter veterinarian to event planning business owner to software developer, Heather has had quite the career path.
 She was a member of Cohort 6 at Ada Developer's Academy in Seattle, but calls Pittsburgh home.
 She's childfree by choice and has filled her house with an amazing husband, a snuggly pit bull, and three cats who live on the heat vents.
 In her free time, she enjoys baking, sewing, traveling, and cardio boxing.